mrkrosenberg/bootstrap/readme.md

 * [CodeAcademy](https://www.codecademy.com/)

 ##What is Class-based CSS?
 (5 min)
-<! -- Discussion, challenge, then demonstration -- >

 When we create modular classes in CSS, we make style rules that *encapsulate* a certain behavior and name them semantically - that is, very clearly and simply.
 This way, they can be reused multiple times on different elements.